Position: Head Coach

-The 2012 season (11-2) was a groundbreaking year for Swinney’s Tigers when looking at the overall consistency of the program.
-The seven conference wins in the regular season were then a school record, while Clemson was co-champion of the ACC Atlantic Division.
+The 2012 season (11-2) gave Clemson back-to-back 10-win seasons for the first time in 22 years.
+Its seven conference wins in the regular season were then a school record, and Clemson was co-champion of the ACC Atlantic Division.

 With Clemson’s thrilling 25-24 win over No. 7 LSU in the 2012 Chick-fil-A Bowl, the Tigers finished the season ranked No. 9 in the USA Today poll.
 It was Clemson’s first top-10 finish in one of the two major polls since 1990.
 Clemson also reached the 11-win mark for the first time since its 1981 national championship season.

 Swinney’s 2011 squad, which ended the season ranked No. 22 in the nation, captured Clemson’s first ACC title since 1991 when it beat No. 3 Virginia Tech, 38-10, in the ACC Championship Game in Charlotte, N.C.
 It gave Clemson its first 10-win season since 1990.
 For his efforts, Swinney was named Bobby Dodd National Coach of the Year in 2011 to become the first Tiger head coach to win a national coach-of-the-year award since Ford in 1981.

-In 2009, Swinney’s first full year as head coach, he led the Tigers to their first championship of the ACC Atlantic Division.
+In 2009, Swinney’s first full season as head coach at Clemson, he led the Tigers to their first ACC Atlantic Division title.
 The Tigers came just six points short of winning their first ACC title in 18 years.
 Swinney was named ACC Coach of the Year by Sporting News and was a finalist for the Liberty Mutual Coach of the Year.

 In October 2008, Swinney was named Clemson’s interim head coach, replacing Bowden, who had been his position coach as a player at Alabama and was Clemson’s head coach since 1999.
-He led the Tigers to a 4-2 record during the remainder of the 2008 regular season, including a win over South Carolina in the regular-season finale to earn a Gator Bowl bid against Nebraska.
+He led the Tigers to a 4-2 record during the rest of the 2008 regular season, including a win over South Carolina in the regular-season finale to earn a Gator Bowl bid against Nebraska.